dan-fritchman/Thesis/content.md

 The tight tying of fab and EDA would seem to drive a desire for open-source process technology.
 Such efforts, particularly those of [@ansell2020missing], have helped to produce open-source process design kits from SkyWater Technologies, GlobalFoundries, and IHP Microlectronics.
 These efforts have generally been led by third parties and/or communities rather than the fabs themselves.
 Paired (and often free) multi-project shuttles have enabled a wide variety of projects which would not otherwise have been possible.

 Despite these laudable efforts, I do not hold much hope for open-source distribution of silicon process technologies, or even of "just" their PDKs.
 Before the open-source release of SkyWater's 130nm technology, open-source was clearly highly counter-cultural to the entire fab space.
 The other fabs have clearly seen the efforts of the early open-sourcers, especially SkyWater.
 And they have hopefully noticed the amount of additional attention driven to a few roughly two-decades-old technologies.
 But they have simultaneously observed a more concerning shift: one in world public policy.
 A number of nations, notably including the US and China, have made semiconductor technologies a central focus of new policy initiatives.
 The primary impact on the distribution of technology information has been to make it more constrained.
 Open-source is essentially the _least_ constrained form of such distribution.
-Even if it has not been explicitly banned or prohibitied, I expect most fabs have gotten a message, they are far better off staying away.
+Even if it has not been explicitly banned or prohibited, I expect most fabs have gotten a message, they are far better off staying away.

 I do believe that open-source process technologies will have a helpful role in IC _education_.
 Berkeley's curriculum includes an unusually great deal of  exposure to realistic, modern implementation technologies, culminating in the "tape-out course" series detailed in [@burnett2018] and [@guo2023osci].
 These experiences have proven much more difficult for many peer institutions to provide.
 Access to these technologies is tightly guarded and costly to maintain.
 The emergence of (at least a few) open-source technologies allows for a broader suite of educational opportunities in realistic implementation technologies, as described in [@alam2022].

 ## The Roadmap

 I believe that our field is far more important than most to the world's next several decades.
-And I think we can - and need to - do it aways better.
+And I think we can - and need to - do it a ways better.

 This thesis doesn't have all the answers. ^[I have been accused of believing the opposite.
 But I don't!
 It says so, right here in the front!]
 It catalogues what I believe are valuable contributions to the technology of producing circuits, particularly custom and analog ones, including their physical layouts.
 And it attempts to point out a number of what I believe have been dead ends.